 Washtenaw County’s Outdoor Warning Siren System

-The Emergency Services Division is responsible for the activation of 88 designated outdoor warning sirens throughout Washtenaw County.
-Except for scheduled testing, these sirens will be activated when significant severe weather has been detected (a tornado or a severe thunderstorm with damaging winds confirmed to be 75 miles per hour or greater); when a hazardous materials accident occurs that requires immediate protective action by the public, or for other critical events such as homeland security emergencies.
+The Emergency Services Division is responsible for the activation of 89 designated outdoor warning sirens throughout Washtenaw County.
+Except for scheduled testing, these sirens will be activated when significant severe weather has been detected (a tornado or a severe thunderstorm with damaging winds confirmed to be 75 miles per hour or greater); when a hazardous materials accident or other local emergency occurs that requires immediate protective action by the public, or for other critical events such as homeland security emergencies.

 • Large-scale emergency preparedness, planning, training, response and recovery services